VinRanana/Advent-of-Code/15/README.md

 - Given `3,1,2`, the `30000000`th number spoken is `362`.

 Given your starting numbers, *what will be the `30000000`th number spoken?*

+Your puzzle answer was `689`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **